Rodrigo Burgos

-Rodrigo Roman Burgos (born 21 July 1989) is a Paraguayan football defensive midfielder who plays for Boca Unidos in the Argentine Torneo Federal A.
+Rodrigo Roman Burgos (born 21 July 1989) is a Paraguayan professional football who plays as a defensive midfielder for Boca Unidos in the Argentine Torneo Federal A.

 At Talleres de Córdoba, Burgos first achieved ascension from Argentina's Torneo Federal A to the Primera B Nacional, and then to the Primera División Argentina.
 Burgos has amassed 17 Copa Libertadores appearances and 1 Copa Sudamericana appearance.
 He was runner-up with Paraguay at the 2009 South American Youth Championship.